mikrono/tModLoaderWiki_kr_ko/Intermediate-Recipes.md

     	});
     	RecipeGroup.RegisterGroup("SummonersAssociation:MagicMirrors", group);
     }
 As seen above, first we construct the group, then we call RegisterGroup with the desired name.
 As a convention, please use "ModName:GroupName".
 As a note, Lang.misc[37] is just the word "any" in the selected language.
 The syntax here is a little difficult for newcomers, so please follow it exactly.
+Note: use ItemType("ItemName") instead of ItemID.ItemName for ModItems.

 Next, we need to use the RecipeGroup.
 We do this just like with vanilla RecipeGroups, except our RecipeGroup's name will be different: